-Regular membership in the FEDERAL WAY AMATEUR RADIO CLUB, hereinafter referred to as the "club," shall be made available to all persons having an interest in the Amateur Radio Service.
+Regular membership in the FEDERAL WAY AMATEUR RADIO CLUB, hereinafter referred to as the "club," shall be made available to all persons who have an Amateur Radio Service license.
 Once admitted, regular members shall be those members who remain in good standing.
 Good standing shall be defined as remaining current on all membership fees and maintaining their amateur radio license.

 1.2 Family Membership

-Family memberships will be available to spouses and dependents under the age of 18 living under the same roof as that of the sponsoring regular member.
+Family memberships will be available to spouses, and dependents under the age of 18 who live under the same roof as that of the sponsoring regular member.
 The family member shall also have an Amateur Radio Service license.
 Family memberships shall expire on the same date as the sponsoring regular member.
-Family memberships will not have voting rights, but can run for Club office.
-If elected, a person with a family membership will be required to upgrade their membership to regular membership status by paying the second half of their dues prior to assuming office.
+Family memberships will not have voting rights, and cannot run for Club office.

 1.3 Honorary Membership

 Honorary members shall be those individuals who, in the opinion of the Board of Trustees, have made an outstanding contribution to the welfare of the club or the Amateur Radio Service.
 Honorary members may not hold office, shall not have voting privileges, and shall not be required to pay annual membership.
 Three regular members may propose to the Board of Trustees a candidate for honorary membership in writing.
 The Board of Trustees shall recommend action on the nomination.
 Two-thirds (2/3) of the voting members at any regular or special meeting shall be necessary to confirm the nomination.

 Associate membership is available to all other individuals not included in paragraphs 1.1, 1.2, or 1.5.
 Potential associate members must express an interest in becoming an amateur radio operator and an interest in the activities of the club.
 Associate members shall not hold office and shall not have voting privileges.